Francis Biddle: Truman administration

 At President Harry S. Truman's request, Biddle resigned after Roosevelt's death.
 Shortly afterward, Truman appointed Biddle as a judge at the Nuremberg trials.
 Tom C. Clark, Biddle's successor, told the story that Biddle was the first government official whose resignation Truman sought and that it was quite a difficult task.
 Biddle was amused by Truman's stammering, but after it was over, he threw his arm around the President and said, "See, Harry, now that wasn't so hard."

-In 1947, he was nominated by Truman as the US representative on the United Nations Economic and Social Council.
+In 1947, he was nominated by Truman as the U.S. representative on the United Nations Economic and Social Council.
 However, after the Republican Party refused to act on the nomination, Biddle asked Truman to withdraw his name.

 In 1950, he was named as chairman of the Americans for Democratic Action, a position that he held for three years.
 One decade later, he wrote two volumes of memoirs: A Casual Past in 1961 and In Brief Authority in 1962.
 His final position came as chairman of the Franklin D. Roosevelt Memorial Commission from which he resigned in 1965.